serverlessworkflow/specification/specification.md

 At times multiple defined conditions can be evaluated to `true` by runtime implementations.
 Conditions defined first take precedence over conditions defined later.
-This is backed by the fact that arrays/sequences are orderd in both JSON and YAML.
+This is backed by the fact that arrays/sequences are ordered in both JSON and YAML.
 For example, let's say there are two `true` conditions: A and B, defined in that order.
 Because A was defined first, its transition will be executed, not B's.

 In case of data-based conditions definition, switch state controls workflow transitions based on the states data.